jdmremi/Jisho-Anki-Exporter/README.md

 - Add audio to cards.

-- If card creation succeeds, send card ID through socket to frontend and change text of export button to include whether card creation succeeded or not. (✅・❌) an dlog to console.
+- If card creation succeeds, send card ID through socket to frontend and change text of export button to include whether card creation succeeded or not. (✅・❌) an d log to console.

+- Add all meanings to card instead of first.
+Since we're already getting all of the readings from the entries themselves, we just need to format it on the backend.

 # Collaboration